-Facebook had to reconsider where they place their paid adverts earlier this year following BSkyB and Marks and Spencer suspending massive contracts.
+Facebook had to reconsider where it placed its paid adverts back in 2013 following BSkyB and Marks and Spencer suspending massive contracts.
 As the marketing channels reflected badly on the brand, Facebook was in a position where it could have lost a lot of revenue.

 Paper density refers to the thickness of the paper and is measured in GSM (grams per square metre).
 A higher GSM equates to a thicker paper which may give a more professional look to your campaigns, but it won't be suitable for every task.